ukangur/airpollution_dataeng/README.md

  ## Stage 2: Loading the initial datasets into MongoDB

-You can now access the airflow web interface and run the dag named main_dag.
+You can now access the airflow web interface and run the dag named first_dag.
 This will do the following tasks:

 1) Pull the weather dataset
 2) Push weather dataset into MongoDB